SpaceFace02/Vision-AI-Taskphase/README.md

 I implemented Tic-Tac-Toe in vanilla Python using the command-line-interface.
 It is modular and is broken down into many functions, which is easy to understand.
 It also has many comments.

-Sources - https://youtu.be/BHh654_7Cmw, Stack Overflow for some custom functions.
+Sources - Youtube References, Stack Overflow for some custom functions.

 ### GAME-2